fantasymarket/fantasymarket-app/README.md

 ### API Server

-For running the API server, check out the documentation of [fantasymarket-api](https://github.com/fantasymarket/fantasymarket-api)
+To run the API server, check out the documentation of [fantasymarket-api](https://github.com/fantasymarket/fantasymarket-api)

-### Our storybook

-To check out documentation and examples for our own custom and reusable react components, run `$ yarn storybook`

 ### Recommended Tools